AdobeDocs/lightroom-partner-apis/samples/src/node/gen/README.md

 Workflows that require renditions of higher resolution than the cached 2048 can use the Lightroom Services APIs to generate `2560` (from the proxy and having its dimensions) or `fullsize` (from the original and sharing its dimensions) renditions on demand.

 Rendition generation is an asynchronous process that might take several seconds to complete, depending on the dimensions of the original and the sophistication of the edits.
 A client calls an endpoint and receives a rendition `link` with the the URL at which the rendition will eventually be available.
-It then polls, through a `HEAD` call, until the rendition exists, after which it cat fetch the result.
+It then polls, through a `HEAD` call, until the rendition exists, after which it can fetch the result.

 There are some important considerations when generating renditions:

 * Lightroom Classic only uploads the 2560 proxy and has no original.
 Therefore, it is not possible to generate a fullsize rendition, and attempting to do so will result in an error.
 A client should first check if the original `link` is present in the asset.
 If not, it should request that a 2560 rendition be generated instead.

 * The 2560 or fullsize renditions are purged after an unspecified time.
-Therefore, it is necessary for clients to always check whether the rendition exists, even if the asset contains a corresponding `link` to a rendition.
+Therefore, clients should check whether the rendition exists to determine if they need to request that a new rendition be generated.

-* A 2560 or fullsize rendition might be invalid because the edit metadata of the asset changed some time after the rendition was generated.
-In this case, the asset `link` will contain an `invalid: true` flag.
-Clients must always check this flag to see if they should generate a new rendition with the latest edits applied.